A control variate method driven by diffusion approximation: Main results

 and ${\bf C}$ is the $d \times d$ matrix defined by

+The matrix ${\bf C}$ is the covariance matrix of the stationary distribution of the process $\boeta^\eps$.
 We show in Proposition \ref{prop:0} that the continuous process $(\bX^\eps-\bU)$ converges in probability to zero as $\eps\to 0$.
-The fact that the continuous process $\bX^\eps$ converges in distribution to $\bU$ is well-known \cite[Chapter 6]{book}, but here we get a much stronger result with a particular coupling between the two processes $\bX^\eps$ and $\bU$, that is needed to implement the control variate method that we have in mind.
+The fact that the continuous process $\bX^\eps$ converges in distribution to $\bU$ is well-known \cite[Chapter 6]{book}, but here we get a stronger result with a particular coupling between the two processes $\bX^\eps$ and $\bU$, that is needed to implement the control variate method that we have in mind.

+The form of the limiting equation (\ref{eq:sde3}) is not surprising.
+Indeed, by (\ref{eq:sde2}), we can anticipate that $\frac{1}{\eps} \boeta^\eps {\rm d}t \simeq {\bf A}^{-1}{\bf K} {\rm d} \bW_t +$corrections, which explains the form (\ref{def:bGamma}) of the diffusion $\bGamma$.
+The form (\ref{def:widetildeb}) of the drift $\widetilde{\itbf b}$ is a manifestation of the It\^o-versus-Stratonovich problem \cite{pavliotis07}.
+This problem is whether one should interpret the stochastic integral in the limiting equation in It\^o sense, Stratonovich sense, or another sense.
+The Wong-Zakai theory \cite{wongzakai} claims that the limiting diffusion should be a Stratonovich equation when $d=1$.
+Indeed, Eqs.~(\ref{def:widetildeb}-\ref{def:C}) then reduce to $\bGamma(\bx) = \frac{1}{A} \bsigma(\bx) {\bf K}$, ${\bf C}= \frac{1}{2A} {\bf K}{\bf K}^T$,